 It addresses the working of those organisations, as well as disciplines and techniques of practical use in the management and implementation of all stages of construction and civil engineering projects.
 This opens up a wide range of career opportunities, as many of the techniques are applicable both within and outside the construction industry.
-The programme includes lectures, tutorials, workshops, industrial seminars, site visits and an individual project.
+The programme includes lectures, tutorials, workshops, industrial seminars and an individual project.

 Semester one modules are taken by all students to develop a firm base of general knowledge and techniques for further specialised management study.
 Delivered by leading academics in Birmingham Business School (BBS), the management content is research led, drawing on the expertise and reputation of BBS to help deliver a high quality experience for students.
 Topics include strategy, innovation, marketing, organisational behaviour and financial management.

 Semester two sees students move into a pathway of their choice, where the key management concepts tackled in the first semester will be complemented by the exploration of practical management applications by academics from the School of Engineering, drawing upon its wealth of research experience and industrial links.

 This new structure will allow us to present the core principles in semester one and then to demonstrate their application in semester two before you progress into the summer and the opportunity to investigate and develop a contemporary Engineering Management topic via a 60 credit research project.